Frequenting St. Paul’s historic Cathedral Hill neighborhood always makes me feel that I am walking in the footsteps of F. Scott Fitzgerald.

 The sense of stability and place permeating Fitzgerald’s work, according to Patricia Kane, in F. Scott Fitzgerald’s St. Paul: A Writer’s Use of Material, was more symbolic than actual.
 Fitzgerald’s family “lived always in houses on the periphery of the city’s ‘best’ residential district.
 Fitzgerald’s letter to a friend described himself as living:

 ‘In a house below the average

 In a room below the roof. . .’ “

 while at 599 Summit Avenue, now listed on the National Register, and working on This Side of Paradise.
-It was here that he learned of his book’s acceptance for publishing, which in turn prompted a renewed liaison with Zelda and led her to consent to their marriage now that he was appropriately successful.
+It was here that he learned of his book’s acceptance for publication, which in turn prompted a renewed liaison with Zelda and led her to consent to marriage now that he was appropriately successful.

 All Fitzgerald’s stories, Kane tells us, include men “whose expectations exceed their experiences.”
 Another Minnesota writer, Sinclair Lewis, who also resided for a time at the Commodore, similarly immortalized in the character of Babbitt an “admiration for the energy of the city and the Ivy League athletes come home to business success.”
 Fitzgerald wrote of an ideal city, whose values and experiences were predictable and sturdy.

 The irony of this repetitive theme isn’t lost on someone who traces Fitzgerald’s transient life, his parents having lived at six addresses on and off Summit Avenue between 1908 and 1918 alone.
 The newly wed Fitzgeralds lived at the Commodore in the fall of 1921, but also during that short period of less than a year, he and Zelda moved frequently between White Bear Lake and Cathedral Hill, most frequently as a result of eviction for the effects of wild parties they hosted.
 By 1922, they were gone from Minnesota for good.